phoenix14113/Language_Interpreter/docs/README.md

 ## JavaScript Interpreter

-The language definition can be found at <https://262.ecma-international.org/5.1/#sec-12.5>.
+The language definition can be found at <https://262.ecma-international.org/5.1/#sec-12.5>. (see bottom of webpage for condensed syntax)

 ### Identifiers